wavesplatform/matcher/README.md

 2. The root directory name must not be "dex" (or other module name): https://youtrack.jetbrains.com/issue/SCL-15210

+3. If the "dex" project disappeared after "Reimport All sbt Projects":

+   1. Close the project
+   2. Delete the ".idea" subdirectory of the project's directory
+   3. Open it again in IntelliJ IDEA

 ## 11. Production recommendations

 Recommended sections for your logback.xml